 Functional movement started to shape her yoga practice and teaching, and it was a natural progression from there for Ella to start playing around with adding in some kettlebells and dumbbells to her sessions on the yoga mat.
 Running started to come back into her routine too - something that she hadn't done since her teens.
 What she had once perceived as the dreaded daily "exercise", had now become an extension of her embodied movement practice.
 She found that by applying the same mindfulness that she would on the yoga mat, she was able to enjoy any sporting or movement modality.
 By staying connected to her body's experience, Ella could now respect and love what her body could do for her.

-To book in with Ella, email or call her and check out her payment packages by clicking the button below.
+To book in with Ella, email or call her and have a look at her her payment packages by clicking the button below.